moby/moby/contrib/man/md/docker-push.md

 **docker push** NAME[:TAG]

 # DESCRIPTION
-Push and image or repository to a registry.
-The registry may the default [index.docker.io](https://index.docker.io/v1/) or a another registry
+Push an image or a repository to a registry.
+The default registry is the Docker Index located at [index.docker.io](https://index.docker.io/v1/).
+However the image can be pushed to another, perhaps private, registry as demonstrated in the example below.

 # EXAMPLE